sophiekoonin/localghost/src/blog/posts/2024-11-12-transient-creativity.md

 At this point I had one of my multiple (and regular) existential crises wondering whether I could really say the same about anything I do.
 Will there be anything that I can point to when I’m old and say “I did that”?
 (What is the point of anything, what am I doing with my life, etc etc.)

 Well, possibly not.
 I do software development for a bank.
 But I don’t actually think that matters very much.
-Because art is many things, as Hidde said, and some of those things are transient.
+Because art is many things, and some of those things are transient.
 And I relish things that bring me joy in the present moment.

 (To be clear, I totally respect Paddy’s thinking there and our world is all the richer for the beautiful books he writes; it’s actually my own immediate existential crisis that I’m disagreeing with here.)